wp-plugins/dropbox-backup/readme.txt

 Settings that you can to set within WPAdm account: backup destination, file and folders exclusions or file and folders inclusions.

-You can manage ALL of Dropbox Backups for ALL of your sites at WPAdm account.
+You can manage ALL of your Dropbox Backups for ALL of your sites at WPAdm account.

 You can create your WPAdm account for central Backup administration at http://www.wpadm.com WPAdm account is FULLY FREE.